arangoml/GenAIComps/comps/retrievers/arango/langchain/README.md

 - `VLLM_ENDPOINT`: The endpoint for the VLLM service.
 Defaults to `http://localhost:9009`.
 - `VLLM_MODEL_ID`: The model ID for the VLLM service.
 Defaults to `Intel/neural-chat-7b-v3-3`.
 - `VLLM_MAX_NEW_TOKENS`: The maximum number of new tokens to generate.
 Defaults to `512`.
-- `VLLM_TOP_K`: The number of highest probability vocabulary tokens to keep for top-k-filtering.
-Defaults to `40`.
 - `VLLM_TOP_P`: If set to < 1, only the smallest set of most probable tokens with probabilities that add up to top_p or higher are kept for generation.
 Defaults to `0.9`.
 - `VLLM_TEMPERATURE`: The temperature for the sampling.
 Defaults to `0.8`.
 - `VLLM_TIMEOUT`: The timeout for the VLLM service.
 Defaults to `600`.